iamdcj/javascripts/README.md

 # Javascripts

-Information and code(ES5 & 6) related to the JavaScript language.
+Information and code related to the JavaScript language.

 (If you can't read my writing, read someone else's, they are probably smarter anyways.)